Milkshake!: Other acquired programming

 In-vision continuity presenters have been utilised by Milkshake! since the show began on 31 March 1997.
 The original presenters were Lucy Alexander and Konnie Huq.
 Huq was replaced by former Nickelodeon presenter Eddie Mathews when she left the show to join the BBC as a Blue Peter presenter.
+The longest-serving presenter is Kemi Majeks, who has presented the block for over 26 years.
+Relief and freelance presenters have also anchored Milkshake! continuity links, including presenter Ellie Harrison and deaf presenter Gary Evans.
+After Beth Evans & Naomi Wilkinson left in 2010, they continued to do British Sign Language interpretation for the other hosts until August 2011.
+Evans made 1 more appearance in a pre-recorded "Handshake" segment on the Milkshake! website in 2012.